 Students learn tips to manage behavior that will help them stay in control of themselves and the children in their care.
 Students also learn the ages and stages of child development, as well as practice diapering.

-Offered monthly, our First Aid and CPR Training classes occur on the same day.
+Offered monthly, our First Aid class and CPR Training class occur on the same day, with a break for lunch in between.
 You may choose to enroll in one or both of these two classes.
 Pre-registration is required.
 Each class is $40.

 Our first aid course goes beyond the basics, and includes how to deal with bleeding, burns, other emergency situations.